LazyAGI/LazyLLM/docs/en/Best Practice/module.md

 ## API Reference

-You can refer to the Module's API documentation :ref:`api.module`
+You can refer to the Module's API documentation [module][lazyllm.module.ModuleBase]

 Defining a Module (``Module`` )